Founded in 2003, the Centre Knitters Guild is dedicated to promoting the art and joy of knitting and crocheting.

 The Centre Knitters Guild plans a variety of activities for the community.

 For the LOVE of Fiber!
-FLoF is a bi-annual gathering of local fiber guilds.
+FLoF is an annual gathering of local fiber guilds.
 This event is free to the public and is designed to bring local fiber enthusiasts together for a day of celebration of all things fiber-related.
 For more information, visit the FLoF page.

 World Wide Knit in Public Day (WWKIP) The Guild celebrates this international event as a group by working on our individual knitting and crocheting projects in a public space.
 This event allows us to informally educate the public about the fiber arts while sharing our enthusiasm for the fiber arts.